 As we’ve touched on, floating pool speakers are not high-end audio products that seek to cover broad frequency response ranges or be able to withstand falling down a flight of stairs.
 They are mostly novelty by design, but that doesn’t mean they can’t provide endless hours of fun.

 Taking note of battery life is important for almost all portable speakers, and floating speakers are no different.
 The last thing you need is to have the music stop in the middle of your experience due to bad battery life.

-Also, remember that battery life is usually determined by how you use it, and while some manufacturers will show you an inflated number based on a low volume use, we always recommend seeing what the estimated battery life is at full volume for a better idea of what to expect.
+Also, remember that battery life is usually determined by how you use it.
+While some manufacturers will show you an inflated number based on a low volume use, we always recommend seeing what the estimated battery life is at full volume for a better idea of what to expect.
 Similarly, if you use the LED lighting effects on your speaker, your battery is going to wear out quicker too.

 We found that the Poolmaster and the KingSom offer some of the best battery life on our list.

 As with any speaker, audio quality is something you’ll want to pay close attention to.
-However, when buying floating pool speakers you should accept that they aren’t likely to be the same wide audio experience that you may find in a lot of the higher-end Bluetooth speakers on the market.
+However, when buying floating pool speakers, you should accept that they aren’t likely to be the same wide audio experience that you may find in many of the higher-end Bluetooth speakers on the market.
 This is especially true for the frequency response ranges.

 Floating pool speakers place more of the development budget on topics like waterproofing, affordability, and unique design approaches, such as the lighting effects often found on these speakers.